 - Hold a valid driver’s license

-- In order to care for children under 2 years old, the 200 hours experience must be with children under 2
+- In order to care for children under 2 years old, the 200 hours of experience must be with children under 2

 - Have completed your secondary education ( High School )